The Language of Generalization: General Discussion

-The human species is remarkable not only because we can extract useful generalizations from observations of the world, but because we can convey these generalizations to each other succinctly using language.
-Generalizations expressed in language (e.g., \enquote{John runs.}, \enquote{Dogs are friendly.}, \enquote{Fire causes smoke.}) are a premier example of how simple statements---statements understood by even the youngest language users---can convey subtle meanings and display complex sensitivities to context.
+The human species is remarkable not only because we can extract useful generalizations from the world, but because we can convey these generalizations to each other succinctly using language.
+Generalizations expressed in language (e.g., \enquote{John runs.}, \enquote{Dogs are friendly.}, \enquote{Fire causes smoke.}) are a premier example of how simple statements---statements understood by even the youngest language users---can convey rich meanings and display complex sensitivities to context.
 We have argued that the core meaning of such linguistic expressions can be understood by three ingredients: Probability, vagueness, and context.
-Though generics are vague that does not preclude them from being treated by formal models.
-A vague threshold meaning operating over a speaker's inductive beliefs, formalized by predictive probability or \emph{prevalence}, leads to complex, quantitative interactions with background knowledge.
+That generics are vague does not preclude them from being treated by formal models.
+A vague threshold meaning operating over a speaker's inductive beliefs, formalized by predictive probability, leads to complex, quantitative interactions with background knowledge, which closely tracks human judgments.

-We tested this theory by exploring its implications for the simplest judgments a person could make: truth judgments.
-We modeled truth judgments as a speaker's decision about whether it would be useful to utter the generalization.
-Endorsement, we have shown, depends in systematic ways on the listener's prior beliefs about prevalence.
-This framework accounts for a number of philosophically puzzling generic statements (Expt.
-1), naturally extends to other domains of generalizations (habituals and causals; Expts.
-2 \& 3), and provides an avenue for top-down moderators on language use by way of predictive probability (Expt.
-2c).
-We have provided strict tests of our formal model by both measuring and manipulating listeners' background knowledge as well as comparing our model to a number of alternatives.
-In each case, our model provided a strong quantitative fit to human judgements while other models fall short.
+We tested this theory by exploring its implications for the simplest judgments a person can make about a sentence: an endorsement or truth judgment.
+Truth judgments are the standard measurement for semantic theories, but are often limited to the intuitions of a single or a few trained theorists, often producing only binary or ternary judgments (i.e., true, false, and possibly indeterminate).
+Our model accounted for these standard linguistic intuitions about a number of philosophically puzzling generic statements (\emph{Worked Examples}).
+We went beyond intuitions, however, measuring truth judgments of naive language users, which revealed substantial gradience in endorsements.
+These fine-grained, quantitative measurements pose real challenges for verbal theories of generics, which can only predict qualitative differences.
+The framework we propose is sufficiently precise to predict quantitative gradience, and we showed that the gradience in truth judgments depends in systematic ways on an interpreter's prior beliefs about prevalence.
+We provided strict tests of our formal model by both measuring and manipulating listeners' background knowledge as well as comparing our model to a number of alternatives.
+In each case, our model provided a strong quantitative fit to human judgements while other models fell short.